matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 So any files that can be uploaded with a simple HTML form can be uploaded with the jQuery File Upload plugin as well.

 ## How to prevent the page from becoming unresponsive, when adding a large number of image files?
-Remove the "preview" class from the upload template to avoid rendering the preview images, which have the potential to block the main JS thread.
+Lower the **previewMaxSourceFileSize** setting or remove the "preview" class from the upload template to avoid rendering large preview images, which have the potential to block the main JS thread.

 ## Is it possible to trigger the file selection dialog programmatically?
 Invoking a click event on the file input field programmatically is not supported across browsers - see [[Style Guide]].